MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/tls/Get-TlsCipherSuite.md

 ### -Name
 Specifies the name of the TLS cipher suite to get.
-The cmdlet gets cipher suites that match the string that this cmdlet specifies, so you can specify a partial name.
+The cmdlet gets cipher suites that match the string that this parameter specifies, so you can specify a partial name.
+The name match is case sensitive.

 ```yaml
 Type: String